 I slowed the music to 70% normal speed and listened over and over again.
 Note, we might not have all the phonemes in English.

 Te mah new lay lay A ta key A

 One of my hobbies is improv, and I play a game where we get our partner to guess multi-syllabic words by acting out each phoneme.

-In an office situation, use a microphone splitter.
+In the office, use an audio splitter.
+Have two headsets on the splitter.
 When another co-workes interrupts you, ask them to join the conversation.
-Having a second headset makes this really easy.
+Having a second headset makes this easy.
 At the minimum, use a splitter to reduce friction.
 I use Scotch 35 Electrical Tape on black Belkin Speaker and Headphone Splitter

-Use an expensive headset with a boom microphone
+In the office, use an expensive headset with a boom microphone.

-Avoid using earbud headsets as they tend to let in too much office noise.
-If these are more comfotable for you, check in with your pair about audio quality.
+In the office setting, avoid using earbud headsets as they tend to let in too much office noise.
+If you prefer these, check in with your pair about audio quality.